Navigation: Expert tips >

 2. Check the show advanced checkbox in the Left pane to see all available transforms.

-7. Try to avoid disconnecting transforms, as this can reset column related options downstream.
+8. Try to avoid disconnecting transforms, as this can reset column related options downstream.
 Add a transform to an existing connection instead.
+You can also delete a transform without deleting it's connections.

-11. Select a column and click the bars icon in the Right pane to show the frequency of values.
+12. Select a column and click the bars icon in the Right pane to show the frequency of values.
+Potential issues are shown in red.

-17. Use command line arguments to run .transform files from a batch file.
+18. Use command line arguments to run .transform files from a batch or script file.

-18. Use file name variables to set the name of an output file based on the name of an input file.
+19. Use file name variables to set the name of an output file based on the name of an input file, date created etc.

 Change focus between the Center and Right panes using Option+[ and Option+].